 The values returned by hash function.
 Also known as hash values, hash codes, or digests.
 Contrary to popular belief, in the crypto world, hashes have nothing to do with hash browns.

-The blockchain where the transactions are being made, verified, and recorded.
+The Mainnet is the blockchain where the transactions are being made, verified, and recorded.
 The main network.

-A point in the blockchain network.
+A Node is a point in the blockchain network.
 All the nodes on the network are connected to one another and ensure its integrity.

-A piece of paper which acts as a wallet, holding the public and private keys of a user.
+APaper Wallet is a piece of paper that acts as a wallet, holding the public and private keys of a user.

 Also referred to as a stablecoin, a pegged currency is a currency that has a value fixed to a designated asset.
 For example, 1 stablecoin = 1 USD.

-An attack where a ill-intended user will attempt to obtain the credentials of a users so he can gain access to his account.
+Phishing represents an attack where an ill-intended party will attempt to obtain the credentials of users so he can gain access to their accounts.

 In asymmetric encryption, it represents a secret code used to encrypt and decrypt data.
 The private key is known only by its owner and works much like a PIN or a password.